Partner Buyout Financing: 5 Funding Options To Consider

 Financing a Buyout Through Your Partner

 If your partner is leaving on amicable terms and maintains a trusting relationship with you, they could leave via a buyout over time.
-This type of financing essentially makes the departing partner the lender; you buy out their half of the company over a period of months or years as the company grows.
+This type of business partner buyout financing essentially makes the departing partner the lender; you buy out their half of the company over months or years as the company grows.
 Unfortunately, most partners prefer to leave with a lump-sum payment to start their next venture, so this isn’t always a viable option.

 Dissolve the Partnership

-A dissolution differs from a buyout in that your partner retains their half of the business’ equity while legally separating.
-It’s similar to a divorce in that you’ll draw up a list of assets that need to be equitably divided.
-If your partner no longer wants to be involved in the business, he or she can find a buyer for his or her half of the assets.
+A dissolution differs from a buyout in that your partner retains half of the business’s equity while legally separating.
+It’s similar to a divorce in that you’ll draw up a list of assets that must be equitably divided.
+Your partner may no longer want an involvement in the business, he or she can find a buyer for half of the assets.
 This has the advantage of you not needing to take on more debt, but splitting a business is messy and your halves could end up being worth less than the whole.

 How AVANA Capital Can Help With Partner Buyout Financing

 AVANA Capital’s SBA 504 loans can help you to finance up to 90% of the cost of a partner buyout with a loan repayment term between 12 and 36 months.
-Approval comes in as little as three days, so your partner can start the next chapter in their life and you can get back to running your business.
+The Approvals come in as little as three days.
+This helps your partner can start the next chapter in their life and you can get back to running your business.

 Don’t worry about applying for bank loans only to get denied.
 Let us help you navigate this challenging situation by providing you with the funds you need to complete your partner buyout quickly and seamlessly.
-Our team of experts has over 150 years of combined experience and can guide you through the SBA 504 loan process.
+Our team of experts has over 150 years of combined experience.
+We can guide you through the SBA 504 loan process.

 Apply today or contact us to learn more about how we can finance your partnership buyout.